 Sign in to join the conversation

-Copy directories or larger trees with rsync using the specified credential.
+Copy directories or larger trees using rsync with the same transfer shape.

 Send data to an active SSH session.